 - Part 8.
 Which One Should You Choose

 Tidal Music Library

 Tidal was made for Jay Z fans and owned by Jay Z. It may have gotten off to a slow start, but things have changed completely now.
 Now, Tidal's music library has grown prominently by leaps and bounds.
 If you look at it, it now has over 80 million songs covering the world's best R&B, Hip Hop, and some exclusive content.

 Tidal's high-fidelity master tracks are now in the millions as well.
-And the service also offers tracks from Dolby Atmos Music and 360 Reality Audio.
+And user can enoy 360 Reality Audio and Dolby Atmos Music on Tidal.
 In addition, Tidal claims it is "artist-owned," paying the highest percentage of royalties to songwriters.